 If the repair bill is equal to or greater than the wholesale valve of the vehicle, they shop may attempt to sell your vehicle in an attempt to recover their costs in fixing it.
 This often happens when the vehicle owner simply abandons the vehicle after being unable to pay the repair bill.

-If you anticipate your vehicle will need major repairs in the near future, it might be less expensive to sell or trade it for another vehicle than to spend a lot on repairs.
+If you anticipate your vehicle may need major repairs in the near future due to its age or mileage, it might be less expensive to sell or trade it for another vehicle than to spend a lot on repairs.
 If the cost of the repairs exceeds the wholesale or trade-in value of the vehicle, the repairs may not be worth the expense unless you plan to keep the vehicle at least several more years.

 Some churches and charitable organizations offer discounted or even free auto repairs for people who otherwise might not be able to afford such repairs.
 But don't ask a repair shop to fix your car for free.
 They have employees and expenses to pay, too, and if they give away their business they will soon be out of business.